 In determining whether to impose a condition, we consider:

-- for individuals – their qualifications and experience
+- for individuals – your qualifications and experience

-- for partnerships and companies – the qualifications and experience of the individual tax agents, BAS agents or tax (financial) advisers nominated by the partnership or company to provide tax agent, BAS or tax (financial) advice services (and what conditions might be imposed on those individuals).
+- for partnerships and companies – the qualifications and experience of the individual tax (financial) advisers nominated by the partnership or company to provide tax (financial) advice services (and what conditions might be imposed on those individuals).

 When a condition can be imposed

 We may impose a condition at the time of granting your registration, including at the renewal of your registration.

 You may also request that a condition be imposed when you apply to register or renew your registration.